alex-hhh/ActivityLog2/docs/README.md

 * [gui-consistency.md](./gui-consistency.md) describes how various GUI parts communicate changes between each other.
 * [hrv-notes.md](./hrv-notes.md) describes how to access HRV data in FIT files.
+* [segment-df.md](./segment-df.md) describes the contents of the data frame object containing a GPS Segment.

 ## Versioning Scheme